OpenCBM/OpenCBM/xum1541/README.txt

 build the firmware.
 To enable the debug build, uncomment the appropriate line in the Makefile.
 If the build fails, check your path to be sure the AVR bin directory is present.

+Currently I am building releases using WinAVR-20080610.
+The LUFA version included in this distribution is 090605.

 Developer notes